-In January 1966, General William C. Westmoreland ordered the U.S. Marines to the Khe Sanh Combat Base in western Quang Tri Province to curtail North Vietnamese infiltration into South Vietnam along the system of trails known collectively as the Ho Chi Minh Trail.
-But like the Green Berets stationed at the base before them, the Marines failed to halt, or even slow, the flow of Communist soldiers and supplies southward.
-The same variables of distance, weather, and terrain that had made it impossible for the Green Berets to stop North Vietnamese infiltration also thwarted the Marines.
+In January 1966, General William C. Westmoreland ordered the U.S. Marines to the Khe Sanh Combat Base in western Quang Tri Province.
+Westmoreland wanted the Marines to curtail North Vietnamese infiltration into South Vietnam along the system of trails known collectively as the Ho Chi Minh Trail.
+But like the Green Berets stationed at the base before them, the Marines failed to halt, or even slow, the flow of Communist soldiers and supplies pouring into South Vietnam.
+The same weather and tough terrain that had made it impossible for the Green Berets to stop North Vietnamese infiltration also thwarted the Marines.

-Westmoreland also believed the base and its Marine contingent threw the enemy in Laos off-balance by keeping North Vietnamese General Nguyen Giap and his subordinate commanders guessing as to U.S. intentions in the area.
-With Marines at Khe Sanh, Communist commanders could not be entirely sure of the security of the Ho Chi Minh Trail or of their rear areas.
-Thus, the Communists would have to allocate a certain number of troops to the defense of the trail when they made plans for major operations in the South.
-Any deployment of North Vietnamese troops to defend the trail against an American cross-border invasion decreased the number of Communist soldiers available for combat in South Vietnam, which then translated into fewer U.S. casualties.
+Westmoreland also believed the base and its Marine contingent threw the enemy in Laos off-balance.
+Khe Sanh kept North Vietnamese General Vo Nguyen Giap and his subordinate commanders guessing as to U.S. intentions in the area.
+With so many Marines in western Quang Tri Province, Communist commanders could not be entirely sure of the security of the Ho Chi Minh Trail or of their rear areas.
+Thus, the Communists, Westmoreland concluded, would have to allocate a certain number of troops to the defence of the trail whenever they made plans for major operations in South Vietnam.
+Any deployment of North Vietnamese troops to defend the trail against an American cross-border invasion decreased the number of Communist soldiers available for combat in South Vietnam, which would then translate into fewer U.S. casualties.

 Although Westmoreland’s justifications for deploying the Marines to Khe Sanh made tactical sense, the base had little effect on Giap’s military plans.
 The Communist general understood that he would have plenty of advance warning of any U.S. thrust into Laos from Khe Sanh because the huge logistical preparations for such an invasion would be readily discernible at Phu Bai, Ca Lu, Camp Carroll, Cam Lo, and of course Khe Sanh.
-The North Vietnamese had no need to alter their deployment plans in the Khe Sanh area unless it became immediately clear that a cross-border incursion was in the offing.
+The North Vietnamese had no need to alter their deployment plans in the Khe Sanh area unless it became clear that a cross-border incursion was in the offing.

 In April 1967, the Marines fought to dislodge the North Vietnamese from the hills west and south of the base, which were being utilized as forward observation posts for Communist mortar and artillery gunners.
-Over the course of twelve days, the Marines and the North Vietnamese regulars fought a succession of vicious battles for hills 881 North, 881 South, and 861 – all of which overlooked the base’s airstrip.
+Over the course of twelve days, the Marines and North Vietnamese regulars fought a succession of vicious battles for hills 881 North, 881 South, and 861 – all of which overlooked the base’s airstrip.
 Aided by repeated airstrikes, the Marines eventually took the high points.
 An estimated 600 North Vietnamese lost their lives in what became known as the “hill fights.”
 Over 150 Marines died in the series of savage battles.

-Cushman wanted the Marines withdrawn from their forward bases.
+Cushman wanted his Marines withdrawn from their forward bases.
 Doing so would ensure that his troopers were less exposed to Communist artillery fire.
 He proposed the establishment of a buffer zone of between six and eight miles between the southern DMZ and the Mieu Giang River.
 Within this zone, the Marines would keep constantly on the move, not erecting any permanent posts.
-In order to inflict casualties on the mobile American units, the North Vietnamese would have to constantly redeploy their own units and artillery within the DMZ and the newly established buffer zone.
-The frequent redeployment of Communist units would reveal Communist artillery and troop formations to U.S. aerial spotters who could then call-in air strikes, artillery fire, naval gunfire, and fast-moving Marine mechanized units to destroy the North Vietnamese out in the open.
+In order to inflict casualties on the mobile American units, the North Vietnamese would have to constantly redeploy their own units and artillery.
+The frequent redeployment of Communist units would reveal their artillery and troop formations to U.S. aerial spotters, who could then call-in air strikes, artillery fire, naval gunfire, and fast-moving Marine mechanized units to destroy the North Vietnamese out in the open.

 Lewis Sorley, ed., Vietnam Chronicles: The Abrams Tapes, 1968-1972, (Lubbock: Texas Tech University Press, 2004), 675.

-New York Times, Khesanh: Why U.S. is Making a Stand, Neil Sheehan, February 23, 1968.
+New York Times, “Khesanh: Why U.S. is Making a Stand,” Neil Sheehan, February 23, 1968.